 FSMPV003.1 – Where a PVA statement is used to reject Government FHSA contribution credit payments on a Remittance advice.
 If the field is set to this value, the Contribution type field must be SRM.

-The ATO will continue to accept lodgments using either Report specification version number FSMPV003.0 or FSMPV003.1.
+The FHSA was decommissioned in December of 2017.
+As of March 2020, the ATO will no longer accept lodgements using Report specification version number FSMPV003.0 or FSMPV003.1.

 FSCPV003.2 – Where a PVA statement is used to reject Government FHSA contribution debit requests on a Recovery notice.
 If the field is set to this value, the Contribution type field must be SRC.

+The FHSA was decommissioned in December of 2017.
+As of March 2020, the ATO will no longer accept lodgements using Report specification version number FSCPV003.2.

 For USM: